akennel/gatsby-blog/src/pages/standard-submitsave-for-infopath/index.md

 <!-- end -->

-<div>Last week I was asked to update the submit option on 5 of my old Infopath forms.
+Last week I was asked to update the submit option on 5 of my old Infopath forms.
 Originally these forms just used the built in Save button on the toolbar.
 I was asked to give the user a menu to choose their hospital, and then submit the document to a matching folder.

 I'd done something similar on another form recently, so I decided to adapt that code, and make it generic enough that I could use the resulting code for all 5 updates.
 What I've come up with is something that I plan to use as the basis of all my future forms.